Becoming a Golf Teacher...

 Golf is a game and it should be fun.
 The best advice given to any potential golf teaching professional is to structure your golf lesson, regardless of what facet of the game you are teaching, around the fact that the game is meant to be enjoyed.
-The golf teacher who has the ability to let his/her personality come out, loosen up their students, and perhaps even get them to laugh a bit, is worth their weight in gold.
-The most successful golf teaching professionals seem to be the ones who have the most fun with their students.
+The golf teacher who has the ability to let his/her personality come out, and has a bit of fun are worth their weight in gold.

 Detection and Correction

 These go hand in hand.
 If you detect an error, a correction naturally has to go along with it.
 Detection of errors should be chosen wisely.
 For instance, if a student has a horrendous grip along with all kinds of other problems, you would naturally want to make a change with the grip right off the bat and not even mention the other problems.
 Initially, if a student has a pretty good grip, but perhaps an extremely narrow stance with a driver along with a multitude of other problems, you would want to key in on correcting the stance.
 For example, “The stance is a little too narrow, try widening it a bit, Jim.”

 In one sentence you have not only detected the error, but you have also corrected it as well.